johnfoderaro/markdown-api/readme.md

 #### `/file/remove/`

-HTTP DELETE request that returns a 200 status code upon successful removal of the doucment from MongoDB, or a 404 status code upon unsuccessful removal where `deleteOne` in MongoDB returns `{ n: 0 }` due to the document not being found.
+HTTP DELETE request that returns a 200 status code upon successful removal of the document from MongoDB, or a 404 status code upon unsuccessful removal where `deleteOne` in MongoDB returns `{ n: 0 }` due to the document not being found.
 The request format is JSON and must contain the following parameters:

 - id